-• Check wheel bolt/nut torque settings as detailed in axle manual
+Check wheel bolt/nut torque settings as detailed in the AXLE MANUAL

 WARNING: After any removal and refitting of any wheel with ISO wheel nuts, ensure nuts are re-tightened within 50 to 100km of travel.
 Neglecting to do so could result in loss of a wheel.